-It never ceases to amaze us, but whenever we decide to head off towing our van, it always seems to rain, and this trip was no different as we left home on Sunday, the 4th of June.
-We experienced heavy rain for about twenty minutes after leaving home, but thankfully, the clouds gave way to a lovely sunny day.
+It never ceases to amaze us, but every time we decide to head off towing our van, it almost always rains.
+This trip was no different, as we left home on Sunday, the 4th of June.
+We experienced heavy rain for about twenty minutes after departing, but thankfully, the skies cleared to reveal a lovely sunny day.

-If heading towards Queensland, we prefer to camp at Cangai Bridge on the Mann River, just over 150km from home and west of Grafton, but as we approached the turnoff, the dark clouds were starting to gather.
-It looked like we could be in for another downpour, so we changed our minds as the campsite was along a dirt road.
+If heading towards Queensland, we prefer to camp at Cangai Bridge on the Mann River, just over 150km from home and west of Grafton.
+However, as we approached the turnoff, dark clouds started gathering.
+It looked like we might face another downpour, so we changed our plans since the campsite was along a dirt track.

-We continued onto the New England Tableland through Gibraltar Range National Park, our Chev towing us effortlessly the 1100 metres above sea level.
+We continued onto the New England Tableland through Gibraltar Range National Park, with our Chev towing us effortlessly at 1100 metres above sea level.

-We stopped for lunch at Beardy Waters rest area before continuing through Glenn Inness and Inverell.
-It was just another 50 km to the small town of Ashford, and our camp this evening was just outside town at the Severn River rest area.
-The site is vast beside the river and has a composting toilet and rubbish bins, and we shared this area with four other groups.
+We paused for lunch at Beardy Waters rest area before heading through Glenn Innes and Inverell.
+It was just another 50 km to the small town of Ashford, and our camp for the evening was just outside town at the Severn River rest area.
+The site is spacious beside the river, equipped with a composting toilet and rubbish bins, and we shared it with four other groups.

-We are limiting our drives to around the 200 km mark on our travel days, and that's how far it was to our next stop in Charleville, where we camped at the CMCA park outside town.
-Our van is insured with Ken Tame, and a CMCA membership is required with this insurance; as members, our two-night stay was just $14.
-However, they stipulate that no water can be let out onto the ground, there is a central fire pit each evening, and they have potable water and a dump point, which suits us just fine.
-It's incredible the amount of money spent in these towns; we spent $569, which included fuel, grocery shopping, a haircut for me and lunch at the pub.
-Fuel was $1.899/L
+We spent three nights here, and the diesel heater certainly got a good workout with frost on the car and van each morning.
+We limited our drives to approximately 200 km on travel days, which was the distance to our next stop in Charleville.
+We camped at the CMCA park just outside town.
+Our van is insured with Ken Tame, and a CMCA membership is required for this insurance.
+As members, our two-night stay costs only $14.
+However, they do specify that no water can be discharged onto the ground; there is a central fire pit each evening; and they provide potable water and a dump point, which suits us perfectly.
+It's incredible how much money is spent in these towns; we paid $569, including fuel, groceries, a haircut for me, and lunch at the pub.
+Fuel was $1.899 per litre.

-Our next port of call was Quilpie, where we spent three nights camping on the western side of Lake Houdraman for $15 per night, with the only facility being a rubbish bin but with the added benefit of having the place to ourselves.
-It was free many years ago, but the property owners have installed showers, toilets, power, and a bar on the eastern side.
-We passed through Quilpie last year after completing the Strzelecki Track, and even more businesses have closed during this time, which is sad to see.
+Our next stop was Quilpie, where we spent three nights camping on the western side of Lake Houdraman for $15 per night, with only a rubbish bin available, but the added bonus of having the place entirely to ourselves.
+It was free many years ago, but the property owners have now installed showers, toilets, power, and a bar on the eastern side.
+We passed through Quilpie last year after completing the Strzelecki Track, and even more businesses have closed during this time, which is quite sad.

-The remaining 166 km gravel road into Birdsville was in good condition, with bitumen caps on some of the more enormous sand dunes.
+The remaining 166 km of gravel road into Birdsville was in good condition, with bitumen caps on some of the larger sand dunes.
 We came across a very healthy-looking dingo beside the road and wondered if he was being fed by people passing by.

 Arriving at the Town Common, we set up camp just before the bridge and one kilometre from the pub.